 About the Community

-Sixty-three families live in the community of Las Guacamayas, Guatemala.
-It is located in municipality of Joyabaj and the department of Quiché, about 148 miles from the capital city.
-They grow corn, beans, mangos, and papayas, providing a consistent food source for the community.
-Their houses are made of adobe with mud-tiled roofs or block with zinc-sheeted roofs.
+Las Guacamayas is located in the Guatemalan municipality of Joyabaj and the department of Quiché, about 148 miles from the capital city.
+The community grows corn, beans, mangos, and papayas.
+These crops provide a consistent food source for the families living there.
+Their houses are adobe with mud-tiled roofs or block with zinc-sheeted roofs.